cafemoba/AppInsight-for-iOS/README.md

         }
     }

+### Grouping and Timers

+Grouping of log messages can be accomplished by taking advantage of the tagging feature.
+To time parts of your code, you should use both `AI_LogTag(tag, ...)` and `AI_LogTagStopTimer(tag, ...)`.

-or if you want to time how long it takes to fetch images you could do:
+If you want to time how long it takes to fetch images you could do:

     - (void)loadImageForPhotoURL:(NSURL *)photoURL completionBlock:(FlickrPhotoCompletionBlock) completionBlock
     {